CM21 armored vehicle: Design

-The standard version of CM-21 is an armored personnel carrier (APC) that can carry up to 12 soldiers.
+The standard version of CM21 is an armored personnel carrier (APC) that can carry up to 12 soldiers.
 It is largely the same as the basic M113 and inherits the same engine and transmission from the source design, but the welded aluminum alloy hull armor is further augmented with spaced armour at the front and the sides, the cavity within the spaced armor being filled with polyurethane to absorb the energy of incoming projectiles.

-Overall, the CM-21 is better protected than the M113, but the CM-21 is 400 kg heavier than the M113 and has slightly inferior mobility.
+Overall, the CM21 is better protected than the M113, but the CM21 is 400 kg heavier than the M113 and has slightly inferior mobility.

 There are two firing ports on each side of the hull and one at the rear.
 Therefore, soldiers are sitting face to face in the front of the passenger compartment, and back to back in the rear.
-The CM-21 has floating capability, meaning it is able to cross water that is up to 1.5 m deep without preparation.
+The CM21 has floating capability, meaning it is able to cross water that is up to 1.5 m deep without preparation.
 There are two water pumps that are switched on to lower the front flap.
 It is propelled by its tracks while in water.

-Just like the M113, the CM-21 can also have external fuel tanks mounted on the rear.
-The basic armament of the CM-21 is one M2 Browning machine gun or an Mk 19 automatic grenade launcher, and a quad-mounted smoke grenade launcher on both sides of the front.
+Just like the M113, the CM21 can also have external fuel tanks mounted on the rear.
+The basic armament of the CM21 is one M2 Browning machine gun or an Mk 19 automatic grenade launcher, and a quad-mounted smoke grenade launcher on both sides of the front.

-A CM-21 is able carrying an M2 and an Mk 19 at the same time by using a bi-mounted gun rack.
+A CM21 is able carrying an M2 and an Mk 19 at the same time by using a bi-mounted gun rack.